george-hawkins/breadboard-vtx-control/README.md

 The NUCLEO F722ZE has two USB ports - one, labeled _CN1_, on the small subboard at one end and one, labeled _CN13_, on the main board at the other end.
 The small subboard is the builtin [ST-LINK](https://www.st.com/en/development-tools/st-link-v2.html).

-Aside: Oddly, the two USB connectors use different components - the one on the ST-LINK is clearly a micro-USB connector, the other is also micro-USB but upside-down relative to the other one.
+Aside: Oddly, the two USB connectors use different components - the one on the ST-LINK is clearly a micro-USB connector, the other is also a micro-USB but upside-down relative to the other one.

 Plug a USB cable into the ST-LINK connector (plugging it into the other one does nothing due to the default jumper settings) - it appears as a USB drive.